 10. You will be acting as an independent teacher, and any publicity materials should make it clear you are trained by MiSP or a partner of MiSP, and that you are not an employee of MiSP.

-13. You are, however, permitted to provide guidance to your Nominated Assistants to lead specific simple practices as outlined in your ‘How to Teach Dots’ booklet.
-The Nominated Assistants are not permitted to teach any other parts of the Dots curriculum without completing their own Teach Dots course and being certified by MiSP to teach Dots.
+13. You are, however, permitted to provide guidance to your Nominated Assistants to lead specific simple practices as outlined in your ‘How to Teach Dots’ booklet in the Hub.
+The Nominated Assistants are not permitted to teach any other parts of the dots curriculum without completing their own Teach dots course and being certified by MiSP to teach dots.

 19. You should make it clear in all publicity materials i.e. websites, flyers and on social media that although you have been trained by MiSP or a partner of MiSP you are not an employee of MiSP.